AnteDujic/pands-project2021/README.md

 <summary>Code comments</summary>
 <br>

-There are total of 12 possibile scatterplots to be displayed from the given data - 6 with different values and other 6 with those same values but inverted axes.
+There are total of 12 possible scatterplots to be displayed from the given data - 6 with different values and other 6 with those same values but inverted axes.
 Only 6 were defined in the *scatterplot()* function and are displayed/saved individually.
 Code is very similar to the one on histagrams.
 Dataset is defined to be *data*, *x* and *y* axes are set up for each plot, as is the color *palette*. *hue* was again used to show the plot output by *Iris Species*.
+[47]

 </details>